wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ## Configuration

-The Extensions SDK shares several source codes and configuration principles with main iOS SDK.
+The Extensions SDK shares several source codes and configuration principles with the main iOS SDK.
 So, you can prepare the same set of constants as you're already using in your IOS application.
 The SDK provides just a limited functionality for app extension (for example, you cannot create an activation or calculate a full PowerAuth signature from an extension) and to do that it requires access to an activation data, created in the main application.

 ### Prepare Data Sharing

-The App Extension normally doesn't have an access to data created by the main application, so the first step is to setup a data sharing for your project.
+The App Extension normally doesn't have access to data created by the main application, so the first step is to set up data sharing for your project.

 #### Keychain Sharing

-iOS SDK is storing its most sensitive data into the iOS keychain, so you need to configure the keychain sharing first.
+iOS SDK stores its most sensitive data into the iOS keychain, so you need to configure the keychain sharing first.
 If you're not familiar with keychain sharing, then don't worry about that, the keychain is shared only between the vendor's applications.
 So the sensitive information is not exposed to 3rd party applications.

 1. Select your application project in the **Project Navigator** to navigate to the target configuration window and select the applications's target under the **TARGETS** heading in the sidebar.
 2. Now select **Signing & Capabilities** tab and click **+ Capability** button.